LOGAET/webLearning/README.md

-# webLearning - there isn't something interesting
+# webLearning - just saving some tasks